Who Pays for Care at Home?

 Paying Care Home Fees

 If someone needs to move into a care home, the local authority will assess the person's income and savings according to national criteria, details of which can be found on the Directgov Paying your care home fees page.
 The local authority may then fully or partially fund the care home fees, or the person may have to self-fund.
-For further details, see the Alzheimer's Society factsheet Paying care home fees and the Age Concern factsheet How to find a care home (Age Concern Guide).
+For further details, see the Alzheimer's Society factsheet Paying care home fees and the Age UK factsheet How to find a care home (Age Concern Guide).

 The Department of Health provides an explanation of the charging system for residential care home fees.
 The Alzheimer's Society has produced a factsheet on paying care home fees.